-A 2017 report by commercial real-estate firm CBRE suggests that short-term pop-up shop retailers are becoming increasingly sophisticated as companies look to bridge the gap between their brand’s presence online and in-person.
+Short-term pop-up shop retailers are becoming increasingly sophisticated as companies look to bridge the gap between their brand’s presence online and in-person.
 In 2018 and 2019, several companies ranging from hospitality to entertainment experimented with the pop-up store concept with positive feedback showing that the pop up idea is a marketing mainstay for leading brands.

 Commercial landlords are more and more amenable to short leases, and pop-ups can be used not only to trial a retail idea but also as a cost-effective form of marketing for brick-and-mortar stores and ecommerce websites.
 If you’re ready to create a pop-up shop, follow this guide that covers the essential five steps for setting one up.

 To decide if a pop-up shop works for you, you’ll first need a clear sense of your goals.
 Do you want to increase sales, boost brand recognition, or drive traffic to your website?
 Do you have excess stock you want to get rid of, or products that could sell well during a particular season?
 Are you looking to get feedback on new products, or to allow people to try out a new concept?

 |Need a pop-up shop while your building is being renovated?
 Learn how we helped a boutique create a pop-up store after its building received unexpected fire damage in this case study.|